streetcomplete/StreetComplete/CONTRIBUTING.md

 Before each release, translations are pulled in from POEditor.
 Please, use POEditor for translating.
 Manual changes submitted as Pull Requests will not be merged and do not help the project.

+### iD presets

+Some translations are from iD presets.
+For example in "Is this still here (Bench)" text "Is this still here ()" will be translated as part of StreetComplete, but translation for bench is taken from iD presets.

+For iD preset translation see [their documentation](https://github.com/openstreetmap/iD/blob/develop/CONTRIBUTING.md#translating).

 ## Solving notes

 As you probably noticed, you can choose *"Cannot answer"* in StreetComplete and thus leave a note on OpenStreetMap.